Be a part of a powerful and positive force for good in our region.

 20/20 Vision: Black Philanthropy in Social Justice

-On July 8, to celebrate our 5th anniversary, the Black Giving Circle an online event featuring Pulitzer Prize-winning reporter Nikole Hannah-Jones of the 1619 Project and LaTosha Brown of Black Votes Matter.
+On July 8, 2020, in celebration of our 5th Anniversary, the Black Giving Circle presented an online event featuring Pulitzer Prize-winning reporter Nikole Hannah-Jones of the 1619 Project and LaTosha Brown of Black Votes Matter.
 Click here to read a recap and watch video clips.

 Black Philanthropy in Action: Moving toward a more equitable and just society